+21. Commitments and contingencies

-- 18. Commitment and contingencies - (a) Flow-through share commitment
+(a) Flow-through share commitments

 Pursuant to the Corporation's flow-through financing in December 2010, the Corporation is required to spend \$1,110,700 on oil and natural gas development and/or exploration by December 31, 2011.
 The Corporation fulfilled its \$1,110,700 flow-through share spending commitment during the quarter ended June 30, 2011.